 Refractive Procedure Options

 Unlike other physicians who are limited to the standard LASIK procedure, Drs.
 Liu and Beers perform many types of refractive surgeries such as LASEK, Implantable Collamer Lens or Refractive Lens Exchange in their Mountain View office.
 Because every eye is unique, some people will have better vision results with an alternative procedure to LASIK.
 For example, patients with unusually thin corneas may have a better visual outcome with LASEK.
-A patient who has severe myopia (nearsightedness) should consider having an Implantable Collamer Lens (Visian ICL) inserted into the eye.
+A patient who has severe myopia (nearsightedness) should consider having an Implantable Collamer Lens (EVO ICL) inserted into the eye.
 And, for those who are terribly farsighted, Refractive Lens Exchange may be the best option.
 There are even choices within the Wavefront LASIK procedure.
 People reaching middle age, for instance, may prefer Monovision which eliminates the need for reading glasses.
 When considering LASIK, it is very important to find a surgeon who performs all of these refractive surgeries so you know you are receiving the best option available for your unique visual needs.

 Most Advanced Technology